 What is the Church of the Saviour on the Spilled Blood?

-The Church of the Spilled Blood is situated on the site of the assassination of Tsar Alexander II, which occurred on March 13, 1881.
+The Church of the Savior on the Spilled Blood is situated on the site of the assassination of Tsar Alexander II, which occurred on March 13, 1881.
 Alexander II of Russia, who was also the Grand Duke of Finland and the King of Poland, became Tsar of Russia in 1855.
 He emancipated the serfs of Russia in 1861 and was responsible for much reform in the country.
 He sold Alaska to the US in 1867 to keep it out of British hands, and worked towards peace in Europe.

 There were numerous unsuccessful attempts on his life during his time as tsar.
 In 1881 he fell victim to a successful assassination attempt when a bomb was thrown under the carriage he rode in.
 He escaped this but was killed when a second bomb was thrown at his feet.
 Much of his blood was spilled onto the snowy street and he bled to death in the Winter Palace.